About

 Structure beats sentiment

-The same model can cooperate or self-destruct depending on the rules around it.
-Capability is rarely the bottleneck; consequence design, accountability horizon, and visibility almost always are.
+The same AI worker can cooperate or defect depending on the institution it inhabits.
+Capability is rarely the bottleneck; consequence design, accountability horizon, and stakeholder visibility almost always are.

 Cheap interventions matter most